LArSoft/larsoft.github.io/wiki/EventGenerator.md

 The [larsim:source:larsim/EventGenerator](/redmine/projects/larsim/repository/entry/larsim/EventGenerator) package contains a module for each of these, as well as .fcl files defining the jobs to run each type of event generation.

-Cosmic Ray Generation with CRY(#Cosmic-Ray-Generation-with-CRY)
+Cosmic Ray Generation with CRY
 ------------------------------------------------------------------

 CRY is a third party package to simulate cosmic rays.
 It is documented at [http://nuclear.llnl.gov/simulation/](http://nuclear.llnl.gov/simulation/)